lakerfan1994/For-the-Hunt-/README.md

 Returns the last 5 applications applied to from most recent down

+<h4>PUT</h4>

+Uses the name and username supplied to the endpoint to change the location and role of an application

 <h4>DELETE</h4>

 Deletes the selected application based on name and user